Project-READ-Literacy-Network/prln-website/content/programs-and-services/directory-of-programs/employment-training-information/content.md

 **Kitchener**—165 King Street East
 #### Ask For:
-Speak to our resource centre staff to determine the employment services program that would best meet your needs.
+Speak to our resource centre staff to determine the employment services program that would best meet your needs

 Cambridge—(519) 623-9380